Siege of Marawi: May 28

-The regional military spokesman Jo-Ar Herrera reported 19 civilians, some of whom were women and children, had been killed in Marawi by May 27.
-Eight civilians were found dead on the side of the road on the outskirts of Marawi on the previous Sunday (May 22).
-The victims were later identified as local carpenters who were part of an evacuation convoy; the militants stopped the convoy and then massacred those who could not recite verses from the Quran.
+AFP spokesman Jo-Ar Herrera reported 19 civilians, some of whom were women and children, had been killed in Marawi.
+Some of the victims were later identified as local carpenters who were part of an evacuation convoy; the militants stopped the convoy and then massacred those who could not recite verses from the Quran.
 Authorities said that 2,000 civilians were trapped in militant-controlled areas.

-Reports came in that 28 Malaysians had joined the Maute group.
-Citing intelligence sources in Manila, a Malaysian newspaper reported that the Malaysians arrived early last week supposedly for a religious event and may have also taken up arms, a conclusion they arrived at after 2 Malaysians were killed in firefights.
+Reports came in that 28 Malaysians had joined the Maute Group.
+Citing intelligence sources in Manila, a Malaysian newspaper reported that they arrived early last week supposedly for a religious event and may have also taken up arms, a conclusion they arrived at after 2 Malaysians were killed in firefights.
 The ongoing clash also raised concerns in Jakarta that extremist groups in Indonesia could be drawn to join the fight in Marawi as well.

-Malacañang Palace Communications Secretary Martin Andanar appealed for foreign support in fighting the extremist groups in southern Philippines.
-In an interview with China Central Television, Andanar said "We need support, be that economic support, ideological support to fight the ISIS.
-Now, it is an international issue.
-We are doing our best to contain the ISIS and to stop it from spreading in the country."
+Presidential Communications Secretary Martin Andanar appealed for foreign support in fighting the militants in Marawi.

 May 29

-The death toll in Marawi had reached 100, the Philippine military confirmed Monday, including 19 civilians and 61 militants.
+The AFP said that the death toll in Marawi had reached 100, including 19 civilians and 61 militants.
 The military had also retaken most of Marawi previously occupied by the extremist groups.
-Presidential Spokesperson Ernesto Abella said Monday that only small areas in the city remained under militants' control.
-Also on Monday, the Philippine military reported that the Bangsamoro Islamic Freedom Fighters from neighboring Maguindanao joined the Maute and Abu Sayyaf groups in Marawi and that the Abu Sayyaf leader Isnilon Hapilon remained holed up in the city.
+Presidential Spokesperson Ernesto Abella said that only small areas in the city remained under militants' control.
+The AFP also reported that fighters from the Bangsamoro Islamic Freedom Fighters in neighboring Maguindanao joined the Maute and Abu Sayyaf groups in Marawi and that the Abu Sayyaf leader Isnilon Hapilon remained holed up in the city.

-Amid continuing air strikes and as the militants fought government forces on May 29, fourteen hostages managed to escape their Maute captors.
+Amid continuing air strikes and ground fighting, fourteen hostages managed to escape their Maute captors.
 The men said they were part of a group of 20 who had been taken captive on May 27 while evacuating the city.
-Their captors forced them to film a video appeal to Duterte to accede to the militants' demands or the hostages would be killed.
+Their captors forced them to film a video appeal to President Rodrigo Duterte to accede to the militants' demands or the hostages would be killed.
 One of the hostages was indeed beheaded, they reported, and one drowned during the escape.

-A spokesman for Nur Misuari said Misuari ordered the Moro National Liberation Front to fight any Maute in Lanao del Sur.
+A spokesman for Nur Misuari said that he had ordered the Moro National Liberation Front (MNLF), which he chaired, to fight any Maute in Lanao del Sur.
 Misuari offered a unit of 500 to 700 MNLF fighters to help fight the extremists.
 Luis Jalandoni of the National Democratic Front stated his group was willing to help as well.

-The Moro Islamic Liberation Front and the government decided to implement a "peace corridor" in Lanao del Sur as part of an effort to hasten humanitarian operations for displaced Marawi residents.
-The corridor spans from Marawi proper down to Malabang.
+The Moro Islamic Liberation Front (MILF) and the government decided to implement a "peace corridor" in Lanao del Sur as part of an effort to hasten humanitarian operations for displaced residents.
+The corridor stretched from Marawi down to Malabang.